RobinMillford/Tv-Movie-Recommendations-with-AI/README.md

 - Optimized API calls for faster load times.
 - Chatbot responses display alongside fetched media details for seamless interaction.

+## Cloudinary Image Handling

+### 📸 **Profile Image Management**

+The application uses Cloudinary for profile image handling to solve the limitations of local file storage in cloud deployments:

+#### Implementation:

+- Profile images are uploaded directly to Cloudinary with smart transformations (300x300px, face detection, auto quality/format)
+- Cloudinary URLs are stored in the database instead of file paths
+- Profile pages display images using Cloudinary URLs for persistent storage
+- Backward compatibility maintained for existing local images

+#### Benefits:

+- Images persist across deployments and restarts
+- Automatic image optimization and CDN delivery
+- Scalable solution that handles any number of images
+- No data loss due to ephemeral file systems

 ## Chatbot Improvements

 The chatbot has been significantly enhanced to better handle new releases and provide more accurate recommendations: